 Hi Max, you have been OKR Program Lead for Scout24 since 2019.
-How did you come into this position?
+How did you come to this position?

 What is your role exactly in the whole OKR process?

-As Program Lead my role is to make sure we are using OKR correctly and constantly improve in working with OKR.
-I constantly think about how we have done and how we can become better.
-That means, I give training and monitor our progress during the cycle.
-I also work with our leadership team and inform them about our success with the OKR program.
+As Program Lead, it is my job to make sure we are using OKR correctly and to keep improving as we work with OKR.
+I am constantly thinking about what we have achieved and how we can get better.
+That means I give training and monitor our progress throughout the cycle.
+I also work with our leadership team to inform them of our success with the OKR program.